 Women tend to not shake hands and will bow.
 Make sure not to reach out unless they do.
 You can simply bow in return.
 (Hugging or kissing on the cheeks of the opposite gender happens only between couples, so don’t do it after dinner no matter how much rapport you’ve built.)

-3. If they pull out the business card, you must accept it, then produce yours.
+Situation 3: If they pull out their business card, you must accept it, then produce yours.

 Repeat the same action with the next most senior person in the company on down.

 Situation 4: If they do nothing, make sure to introduce yourself first to the person with the highest position in the company.